nfergu/popstrat/blog/bdgblog.md

 Using the above data PopStrat may take up to 2-3 hours to run, depending on hardware.
 When it is finished you should see a [confusion matrix](http://en.wikipedia.org/wiki/Confusion_matrix) which shows the predicted versus the actual populations.
+If all has gone well this should show an accuracy of more than 99%.
 See the "Code" section above for more details on what exactly you should expect to see.

+## Conclusion

+In this post we have seen how to combine ADAM and Apache Spark with H2O's deep learning capabilities to predict population groups based on genomic data.
+Our results show that we can predict these very well, with over 99% accuracy.
+Our choice of technologies makes for a relatively straightforward implementation, and will likely make for a very scalable solution.

+Future work could involve validating the scalability of our solution on more hardware, trying to predict a wider range of population groups (currently we only predict 3 groups), and tuning the deep learning hyper-parameters to achieve even better accuracy.